Robert Latou Dickinson

-Robert Latou Dickinson (1861–1950) was an American obstetrician and gynecologist, surgeon, maternal health educator, artist, sculptor and medical illustrator, and research scientist.
+Robert Latou Dickinson (February 21, 1861 – November 29, 1950) was an American obstetrician and gynecologist, surgeon, maternal health educator, artist, sculptor and medical illustrator, research scientist, author, and public health educator.
+He also became a prolific artist, carver, and sculptor, who used his skills to illustrate his professional work.

-Early life
+Early life and education

-Robert Latou Dickinson was born on February 21, 1861, in Jersey City, New Jersey.
-He was the son of Horace and Jeannette Latou Dickinson.
-He became a noted obstetrician, gynecologist, surgeon, research scientist, author, and public health educator.
-He was a prolific artist, carver and sculptor, who used his skills to illuminate his professional work and delight friends and family.
-He sketched all his life, including delightful if irreverent sketches in the edges of his school books.
+Robert Latou Dickinson was born on February 21, 1861, in Jersey City, New Jersey, the son of Horace and Jeannette Latou Dickinson.
+He sketched all his life, including many drawings in the margins of his school books.

 According to James Reed, as a boy of ten, Rob Dickinson was trying to beach a boat that he and his father had built.
 An eddy drove the metal prow into Dickinson's abdomen, gashing it deeply.
 Holding the two sides of the wound together and some internal organs inside, Dickinson dragged himself to shore; his injury was stitched by a lay person, but it took a long time to heal and a scar remained for the rest of his life.
 Thereafter, Dickinson determined to become a doctor.

-He attended the Brooklyn Polytechnic Institute and schools in Germany and Switzerland, sketching and studying classical art all the way.
+He attended the Brooklyn Polytechnic Institute and studied for four years at schools in Germany and Switzerland, sketching and studying classical art all the time.
 After his return, Dickinson studied at the Long Island College Hospital, and received his medical degree in 1882.
+He interned at Williamsburg Hospital.